-Project.
-The small, green country Guinea-Bissau in West Africa gets little attention but has lots to offer.
+Project: The small, green country Guinea-Bissau in West Africa gets little attention but has lots to offer.
 WEC has worked here for over 50 years.
-A local church has evolved with it´s own Bible school and diverse branches.
+A local church has evolved with it´s own Bible school and different branches.
 WEC sees its mission as the forming of local churches within ethnic groups, in which Jesus Christ is still largely unknown.
 Therefore work with young people is particularly applicable.

-As a general rule, the intercultural team (currently mostly from Brazil, Indonesia and South Korea) meets every 2 months in the capital Bissau, for two prayer days, in which you are allowed to participate.
+As a general rule, the intercultural team (currently mostly from Brazil, Indonesia and South Korea) meets every 2 months in the capital Bissau, for two prayer days, in which you are welcome to participate.

-Leisure time.
-Life with the locals (drums, sport, card games, drinking African tea!)
+Leisure time: Life with the locals (drums, sport, card games, drinking African tea!)

-Period of time.
-The big English camp takes place from the beginning of July until the beginning of September.
+Period of time: The big English camp takes place from the beginning of July until the beginning of September.
 However your placement can be at (almost) any time and we are flexible with the length too.

 You did not find the right mission opportunity on our website?